We work in the dark — we do what we can — we give what we have. Our doubt is our passion and our passion is our task.

 -Henry James (The Middle Years)

-I wrote a book called I Am Here and work on, what I hope will be, a second book is progressing slowly.
+I wrote a book called I Am Here which was published by Scribe in the UK and Australia in 2016.
+Work on what is intended to be a second book is progressing slowly.

-I've had a blog, ephemera, on and off for over 20 years.
-It began on Dairyland in 1995 before moving to Blogspot, then Blogger and since then it's lived on... let's see... posterous, livejournal, wordpress, tumblr as well as my own server spaces, until it went on extended leave a few years ago.
-Today I blog using Simplenote and ephemera is the name of a public OneNote notebook where I sometimes archive things I find on the web that other people might be interested in too.
+For over 20 years, on and off, I had a blog, ephemera which began on Diaryland in 1995 before moving to Blogspot, then to Blogger and since then it's lived on... let's see... posterous, livejournal, various iterations of Wordpress, tumblr as well as my own server spaces, until it went on extended leave a few years ago.
+Today I blog using Simplenote and ephemera is the name of a public OneNote notebook where I archive things I find on the web that other people might be interested in too.
 If you're really interested, my instapaper favourites are here and my public pinboard bookmarks are here.

 At the Pompidou, 2011.